aws-amplify/discord-bot/docs/guide.md

 ## Installing App

-1. On the toolbar on the top left side of the screen, navigate to **Install App** (If you cannot see this, you likely do not have the )
+1. On the toolbar on the top left side of the screen, navigate to **Install App** (If you cannot see this, you likely do not have the correct organizational permissions)

 2. Select the organization that you wish to install the app on and select **Install**